 Chan Wai Lap (b.
 1988, Hong Kong) received his Bachelor of Art (Hons) in Visual Communication from Birmingham City University in 2011.
-With a keen interest in swimming, his works address the relationship between a public space, humanities and the artist’s own .
-He had participated in artist-in-residency at Hong Kong’s Tai Kwun, Turkey and New York City.
-His works has been included in solo and group exhibitions in various art institutions, including “I Will Always Be On Your Side” (Tai Kwun Contemporary, 2020), “I Cannot Wait For Three Months” ( , Istanbul, 2019), “I say Marco, You say Polo” (Fringe Club, Hong Kong, 2019; School of Visual Arts, New York, 2018), “The Bacteriology Drawing Lab” (Hong Kong Museum of Medical Sciences, Hong Kong, 2019), “Everything’s Alright” (chi art space, Hong Kong, 2016) and “Yesterday’s” (Osage Gallery, Hong Kong, 2013).
+With a keen interest in swimming, his works address the relationship between public space, humanities, and the artist’s own inner self.
+He had participated in artist-in-residency at Hong Kong’s Tai Kwun, Turkey, and New York City.
+His works have been included in solo and group exhibitions in various art institutions, including “I Will Always Be On Your Side” (Tai Kwun Contemporary, 2020), “I Cannot Wait For Three Months” ( , Istanbul, 2019), “I say Marco, You say Polo” (Fringe Club, Hong Kong, 2019; School of Visual Arts, New York, 2018), “The Bacteriology Drawing Lab” (Hong Kong Museum of Medical Sciences, Hong Kong, 2019), “Everything’s Alright” (chi art space, Hong Kong, 2016) and “Yesterday’s” (Osage Gallery, Hong Kong, 2013).
 He was awarded the Professor Kao Arts Development Fund, Project Grant (Emerging Artists Scheme) from the Hong Kong Arts Development received The Award for Young Artist (Visual Arts) of Hong Kong Arts Development Awards in 2019.